-- DOE recommendation: Use the Audit Template software for audits of commercial and multifamily buildings to accomplish ASHRAE Level II Audits. - Require use of software that uses BuildingSync (e.g., a standard format for conveying data), which is used by multiple energy audit software tools.
+Within the Audit Template, auditors should utilize the "EE-RLF Template" and select "Multifamily" project type.
+The Audit Template tool doesn't fully satisfy requirement #4.
+To meet this, auditors will supplement the Audit Template report with the comparison output of the Energy Star Portfolio Manager platform which compares multifamily buildings to comparable multifamily buildings nationally.
+DOE considers the "Annual Energy & Costs Savings" and "Payback with Incentives" outputs summary in Audit Template an equivalent score to the Home Energy Score.
+If Audit Template is not used, DOE requires use of software that uses BuildingSync (e.g., a standard format for conveying data), which is used by multiple energy audit software tools.
 For information on industry collaborators and current adopters of BuildingSync, please refer to https://buildingdata.energy.gov/#/building-sync/collaborators.